SierraTecnologia/Facilitador/docs/inspiracao/decoy/images.md

 #### JSON

-The `Facilitador\Decoy\Collections\Base` collection that all models return adds some helpers for adding cropped images to models before they get serialized.
+The `Facilitador\Collections\Base` collection that all models return adds some helpers for adding cropped images to models before they get serialized.
 See the [model docs](model).